Onasemnogene abeparvovec: History

-Onasemnogene abeparvovec was developed by the US biotechnology startup AveXis, which was acquired by Novartis in 2018, based on the work at the Institut de Myologie in France.
+Onasemnogene abeparvovec, developed by the US biotechnology startup AveXis, which was acquired by Novartis in 2018, is based on research conducted at the Institut de Myologie in France.

-The U.S. Food and Drug Administration (FDA) granted the application for onasemnogene abeparvovec-xioi fast track, breakthrough therapy, priority review, and orphan drug designations.
-The FDA also awarded the manufacturer a rare pediatric disease priority review voucher, and granted the approval of Zolgensma to AveXis Inc.
+The U.S. Food and Drug Administration (FDA) granted onasemnogene abeparvovec-xioi various designations including fast track, breakthrough therapy, priority review, and orphan drug designations.
+Additionally, the FDA awarded the manufacturer a rare pediatric disease priority review voucher and approved onasemnogene abeparvovec for AveXis Inc.

-In June 2015, the European Commission granted orphan designation for the drug.
-In July 2019, the drug was removed from the Committee for Medicinal Products for Human Use (CHMP) accelerated assessment program.
+In June 2015, the European Commission granted orphan designation to the drug.
+However, in July 2019, the drug was removed from the Committee for Medicinal Products for Human Use (CHMP) accelerated assessment program.

-In May 2019, onasemnogene abeparvovec received US FDA approval as a treatment for children less than two years old.
-Since 2019, the treatment has been reimbursed in Israel and Qatar.
-In March 2020, onasemnogene abeparvovec was granted regulatory approval in Japan with the label identical to the US one.
-Also in March 2020, the European Medicines Agency recommended a conditional marketing authorization for use in people with SMA type 1 or with any SMA type and having no more than three copies of the SMN2 gene.
-In May 2020, Onasemnogene abeparvovec was conditionally approved in Europe.
+In May 2019, onasemnogene abeparvovec received US FDA approval as a treatment for children under two years old.
+Since 2019, the treatment has been reimbursed in Qatar and Israel.
+In March 2020, it gained regulatory approval in Japan with the same labeling as in the US.
+Additionally, the European Medicines Agency (EMA) recommended conditional marketing authorization in March 2020, specifically for individuals with SMA type 1 or any SMA type with no more than three copies of the SMN2 gene.
+This conditional approval was granted for Europe in May 2020.

-In August 2020, onasemnogene abeparvovec was granted regulatory approval in Brazil by the Brazilian Health Regulatory Agency (ANVISA).
+In August 2020, onasemnogene abeparvovec received regulatory approval in Brazil from the Brazilian Health Regulatory Agency (ANVISA).
+Subsequently, it was approved for medical use in Canada in December 2020, in Australia in February 2021, and in Russia in December 2021.

-In December 2020, onasemnogene abeparvovec was approved for medical use in Canada.
+According to the Health Sciences Authority register of Singapore, onasemnogene abeparvovec was approved in April 2023.

-Onasemnogene abeparvovec was approved for medical use in Australia in February 2021.

-An official approval in Russia was granted in December 2021.

 Society and culture

+Legal status

+Initially approved in the United States in 2019 for children under two, onasemnogene abeparvovec's approval varies in different regions.